vishvajeetpatil24/skycrept/README.md

 # skycrept
-SSL and TLS proof of concept as vulnerability checker Software
+SSL and TLS proof of concept of known vulnerbilities as vulnerability checker Software

 Shannon's maxim --> "the enemy knows the system"